tikv/rfcs/text/0098-follower-replication.md

 ### Preparation

 Every peer must have a field indicating which AZ it belongs to.
-This field does not have to be persistent.
-As mentioned in the comment, TiKV has the knowledge which AZ the store locates.
-We need to design the interface so that `RawNode` in raft-rs can get the AZ information in TiKV.
-Maybe we can initialize Peer with AZ information, and then Peer initializes the `RawNode`.

-The leader collects the AZ information of peers via `MsgHeartbeat`.
-Peers reply heartbeat with their label of AZ.
-So the leader can have a global information of peers' AZ.
-This solution needs to add an extra field in Message.
-Another solution is that PD collects AZ information of peers, and use `RaftCommand` to tell the leader.
-Because AZ information is nearly unchanged, the leader do not need to collect AZ information in each `MsgHeartbeat`.
+TiKV server has the knowledge which AZ each store locates because PD sends the global zone information to TiKV once the zone information is updated.

+In TiKV architecture, TiKV contains multiple peers that belong to different raft groups.
+So TiKV needs to update zone information to each peer.

+We add an extra field `peer_zone` in the peer, a hashmap that records store_id -> AZ.
+Every time the zone information stored in TiKV is updated, a peer message `UpdataZoneInfo` is generated.
+Then it will be broadcast to all peer in this TiKV server.
+When a peer receives `UpdataZoneInfo`, it will update its `peer_zone`.

 If the leader does not know the current AZ of each peer, follower replication will be downgraded to leader replication.